App-based ride services brace for more challenges

 two identical petitions against them and hope the decision will be in our favour,” he remarked.

-“Our demands are to change vehicles’ colour,pay the taxes as traditional
+“Our demands are to change vehicles’ colour, pay the taxes as traditional

 taxis pay and install the taxi boards over their automobiles”.
 He said and added the authorities concerned apparently were looking to be more lenient towards ride-sharing services that forced them to knock the court’s door.

-A representaive of the Careem Service at ITA office said it was
+A representative of the Careem Service at ITA office said it was

 unfortunate that public-beneficial initiatives are sabotaged by a certain mafia trying to get a lion’s share for nothing.
 He said his company was “determined to fight for peoples’ benefits be it a court or a street to raise our voice.”

-The public appreciation is not enouhg to stay in the market and these
+The public appreciation is not enough to stay in the market and these

 online app-based services must have to adopt some certain laws of the land